How to Steam Clean a Rug Made From Viscose

 But do not be fooled by the fancy sounding titles, they are all viscose and in spite of their “eco friendly” sounding names and the fact they come from plants, none of these fibres are sustainable or environmentally friendly.
-The manufacturing process and toxic waste created is extremely harmful to the environment.
+The water waste in the manufacturing process and toxic waste created are extremely harmful to the environment.
 Also these fibres are not long lasting and you cannot usually steam clean a rug made of viscose, so they often end up in landfill.

 Why Viscose is not a suitable fibre for rugs or carpet